 Source: ECML resource website CEFR Companion Volume implementation toolbox (2020-2022)

 The branch of linguistics that studies the rules and structures governing how words combine to form phrases, clauses, and sentences.
-It examines sentence construction, word order, and grammatical relationships, analysing how different elements are organized to convey meaning.
+It examines sentence construction, word order, and grammatical relationships, analysing how different elements are organised to convey meaning.

 Source: ECML resource website CEFR Companion Volume implementation toolbox (2020-2022)